AgoraIO/video-sdk-samples-reactjs/readme.md

 The runnable code examples are:

-- [SDK quickstart](/src/sdk_quickstart/) - The minimum code you need to integrate high-quality, low-latency Video Calling features into your app using Video SDK.
+- [SDK quickstart](./src//get-started-sdk/get-started-sdk.tsx) - The minimum code you need to integrate high-quality, low-latency Video
-- [Call quality best practice](/src/call_quality/) - How to use Video SDK features to ensure optimal audio and video quality in your app.
+  Calling features into your app using Video SDK.
+- [Authentication Workflow](./src/AuthenticationWorflow/AuthenticationWorkflow.tsx) - Authenticate the users with an authentication token.

 ## Run this project